Leng Ern Jee

-Leng Ern Jee is a Buddhist temple located along Jalan Rajah in Balestier, Singapore.
+Leng Ern Jee is a Dejiao temple located along Jalan Rajah in Balestier, Singapore.

 History

 Originally located along Circular Road, the temple began as a shrine in the upper floor of a shophouse dedicated to Lu Dong Bin and Ji Gong during the Japanese occupation of Singapore.
-After World War 2, money was raised to move the temple to Jalan Rajah.
+After World War 2, donation was collected to move the temple to Jalan Rajah.
 A traditional Chinese medicine clinic was opened in 1969.
-The main temple hall is devoted to Lu Dong Bin and Ji Gong, the rear hall is used for honouring ancestors, and the second floor is devoted to Guanyin.
+The main temple hall is devoted to Lu Dong Bin and Ji Gong, the rear hall is used for honouring ancestors, and the second floor is dedicated to Guanyin.

 The temple is included in the Balestier Heritage Trail by the National Heritage Board.